-The software was developed and is maintained by Simon Tatham.
-It was first released in 1998 and is currently (2017) still beta version software.
-Development has not stalled, but has been slow in the last 15 years.
+The software was developed by Simon Tatham.
+It was first released in 1998.
+It is still in beta version.
+Development continues, albeit slowly.

 SSH Key Management Risks to Consider in Larger Environments

-Organizations should also be aware of security risks related to SSH port forwarding, which can enable employees and attackers to leave tunnels back into the internal network from the public Internet.
-This particularly affects organizations using cloud services and DevOps processes, as such organizations cannot usually block outgoing SSH connections at the firewall.
+Organizations should also be aware of security risks related to SSH port forwarding.
+It is a technology that has many good uses, but it can also enable unfettered access across firewalls.
+Employees and attackers can leave tunnels back into the internal network from the public Internet.
+This particularly affects organizations using cloud computing services.

 telnet in the first place.
 Use of